A Homeowner’s Guide to Frozen Pipes

 At What Temperature Do Pipes Freeze in Canada?

-For instance, most outdoor pipes in Canada are buried underground, so they usually freeze at around -20°C, while indoor pipes can freeze at higher temperatures (around 0°C) especially if heating isn’t on or they’re not properly insulated.
-Both metal and plastic pipes are vulnerable to freezing, but the cold weather can be especially tough for exposed water pipes located outside, in uninsulated attics, basements, or along exterior walls.
+Both metal and plastic pipes are vulnerable to freezing, but cold weather can be especially tough for exposed water pipes located outside, in uninsulated attics, basements, crawl spaces, or along exterior walls.

 How Long Does It Take for Pipes to Freeze?

 On average, it takes approximately 6 hours of exposure to cold temperatures before pipes freeze.
-But in Canada, several factors—including wind chill, insulation quality, and the specific location of the pipes—can significantly affect this timeframe.
+But in Canada, several factors, including wind chill, insulation quality, and the specific location of the pipes, can significantly affect this timeframe.

 Do Frozen Pipes Always Burst?

 Although common, frozen pipes don’t always burst.
-However, leaving frozen water pipes to thaw on their own can significantly increase the risk of cracking or bursting.
-This risk arises from two key factors: the expansion of frozen water and the pressure it generates.
+However, leaving frozen water pipes to thaw on their own can significantly increase the risk of small surface cracks or a full burst.
+This risk arises from two key factors:

-As water freezes and crystallizes into ice, it also expands in volume by approximately 9%.
+As water freezes into ice, it expands by approximately 9%.
 Surprisingly, this alone does not typically cause a pipe to crack or burst.
-The frozen water partially or fully obstructs the pipe, and thus water cannot flow like usual.
-Over time, this obstruction creates increased pressure, which can cause the pipe to bulge and eventually crack or burst.
+The frozen water partially or completely obstructs the pipe, preventing water from flowing as usual.

 → Learn more: What to Do If Your Pipes Burst

-Image Source: Canva
+Image Source: Pexels

 How to Spot Frozen Water Pipes